elessarrr/ports_digital_twin/planning/presentation_21Sep/presentation_slides_walkthrough_v10(12 Oct 2025 - Claude ET 1 ).md

 Traditional BI tools are reactive; digital twins are predictive and prescriptive for complex operations.

 **Script:**
 "Hong Kong handles over 13 million TEUs annually, making it one of the world's busiest container ports.
 Yet despite this scale, most ports still operate with reactive decision-making.
-Traditional BI tools show you yesterday's performance when you need tomorrow's optimization.
+Traditional business intelligence tools like PowerBI and Tableau excel at historical reporting, but they can't predict when the next ship will arrive, optimize berth allocation in real-time, or simulate the impact of a typhoon on port operations.
 Every hour of vessel delay costs thousands in demurrage.
 Every suboptimal berth allocation reduces throughput.
-The opportunity cost is massive—and that's where digital twins deliver competitive advantage.
-They transform reactive operations into predictive, optimized workflows that directly impact your bottom line."
+The opportunity cost is massive—and that's where AI-assisted digital twin development becomes transformative.
+Unlike generic enterprise software, you can build exactly what your domain needs, deploy it on the web for universal access, and iterate rapidly on features that matter to your operations.
+This transforms reactive operations into predictive, optimized workflows that directly impact your bottom line."

 ---